Children's nurse: job description

 Vacancies are advertised by recruitment agencies, via the internet, in newspapers, NHS trusts' jobs lists and publications such as Nursing Times, Nursing Standard and Nursing Children and Young People.

 Prospective children’s nurses must study a three to four-year degree course.
 Graduates with a degree in a relevant subject such as physiology, psychology, education, life, medical, health, biological or social sciences can qualify via an accelerated degree programme.
 In England, Wales and Scotland degree course applications should be made through UCAS.
 In Northern Ireland it is necessary to apply directly to the degree-awarding institution.
-All nursing students on degree courses are eligible for NHS funding, some of which is means-tested.

 All candidates must be of good health and fitness, with excellent teamwork and verbal and written communication skills.
 The work can be physically and emotionally demanding, so resilience and stamina are essential requirements.
 Previous relevant experience is not essential, but any gained caring for or working with people (particularly children) can be helpful.